The Plaster of Thought-Walls (Translated)

 20February 2014

-Anyone around the Prothoma-Batighore area in Jamalkhana after this evening?
+Is anyone around the Prothoma-Batighore area in Jamalkhana this afternoon?

 25February 2014

 Ekushey shopping.
 Third round.
-Some from the book fair, some from the book market (I mean, bookstores)
+Some of this from the book fair, some from the book mart

 Arun Mitra’s Translation Collection